 If you follow the steps above you will receive a full refund of the product price and any delivery charge paid.

 We cannot cancel your purchase when:

 The seal has been broken on any products, or the goods were a special order to your specification.

 To qualify for a refund or exchange the product must be:

 In otherwise "as new" condition; and complete with any free gifts offered with it and, if possible, the original box and packaging.

 This promise does not cover faults caused by accident, neglect, misuse or normal wear and tear.

 If you have a coffee subscription with us please note that if you change your address and/or product profile in your account settings after the purchase date this will not update your current order, only future orders and thus you will need to notify us by email of any changes you wish to make.

-We visited Finca La Argentina in 2014, but this is the first year we have taken their coffee.
+We visited Finca La Argentina in 2014, but this is the first year we have taken their coffee through an importer in Germany.
 La Argentina is in our view an outstanding example within the Nicaraguan coffee industry.

 It has been owned by the Peralta family since the 1920’s and is an incredibly beautiful farm.
 Although it has to be said that most of the farms we work with can be termed as beautiful.